 Is Maltodextrin Safe To Eat on a Gluten-Free Diet?

 So is maltodextrin safe to eat?
 Well, that depends.
-While many consider maltodextrin to be gluten-free, it can be sourced from gluten containing sources like wheat, and grains which can mimic gluten, like corn and rice.
+Does Maltodextrin have gluten?
+While many consider maltodextrin to be gluten-free, it can be sourced from gluten-containing sources like wheat, and grains that can mimic gluten, like corn and rice.
 Maltodextrin from these sources can still cause a reaction in those with celiac disease and non-celiac gluten sensitivity.
 Maltodextrin from gluten-free sources like potato and tapioca can be tolerated well by those with celiac disease and non-celiac gluten sensitivity.

 But just because maltodextrin can be gluten-free necessarily doesn’t mean you want it to be a regular part of your diet.
 Gluten-free or not, maltodextrin is a highly processed food with a high glycemic index.
 In other words, your body sees maltodextrin as a refined carbohydrate.
 Consumption can spike your blood sugar, so those with diabetes or blood sugar management concerns should consume maltodextrin with caution.